tom21100227/TCN-stock-abnormality-detection/README.md

 # Abnormality Detection in Stock Market with Unsupervised Learning

+This repo is the Final Project submission for Bowdoin College's CSCI 3465 Financial Machine Learning in Spring 2024 by Tom Han and Linguo Ren.
+For project description, please [refer to the poster attached in the repo.](./poster.pdf)

 > 🪼Kaylie’s only friends🦦 : Tom Han and Linguo Ren

 ## File Structure